eslint/eslint.org/src/content/drafts/eslint-config-inspector.md

 npx @eslint/config-inspector
 ```

 Visit http://localhost:7777 in your browser, and you will see a visual representation of your ESLint configuration file.
-You can then navigate through the rules, plugins, and language configurations that are enabled or disabled in your configuration.
+You can then navigate through the rules, plugins, and language configurations that are enabled or disabled.
 Changes made to your local configuration file will also be reflected in automatically in the inspector.

 ## Features